-The BID Board of Directors shall have the authority and responsibility to prioritize expenditures, and to revise the budget as necessary.
+It is proposed to raise \$113,000 through BID assessments (see Appendix B).
+The BID Board shall have the authority and responsibility to prioritize expenditures and to revise the budget as necessary to match the funds actually available.

 D. Organization of BID Board